NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Where did this idea come from?
+SKI: Where did this idea to shoot skiers during a solar eclipse come from?

-Three years ago I noted that this was going to happen, and it has been a note on my computer ever since.
+Krabbe: Three years ago, I noted that this was going to happen, and it has been a note on my computer ever since.
 I pitched the idea to Mike Douglas at Switchback Films but didn’t expect him to jump on it.
 This was the kind of thing that took a lot of time and money, and we would either completely fail or succeed.

 Tell me about the build-up and trip planning—there had to be a ton of pressure on you.